Southeast Forestlands logoSoutheastForestlands

 Claiborne County is river-bluff country, and the timber here reflects it.
 Hardwood bottoms run along the Mississippi and Bayou Pierre, while the loess hills around Port Gibson carry mixed pine-hardwood and loblolly plantation on steeper ground than the flatwoods country to the east.

-I work with Claiborne landowners on cruises, sale layout, and reforestation planning.
-Timber moves to the Natchez cluster, north to Vicksburg, and east toward Brookhaven — and the right structure on a sale here usually means splitting pine from hardwood products and matching each to the buyer pool that actually pays the most for it.
+Southeast Forestlands works with Claiborne landowners on cruises, sale layout, and reforestation planning.
+Timber generally moves to the Natchez cluster, north to Vicksburg, and east toward Brookhaven, so a sound sale structure on many tracts here means splitting pine from hardwood products and presenting each to the buyer pool that pays for that product class.

 Clear Guidance for Timberland Decisions That Protect Long-Term Value